-If people click on your ‘About Us’ page they’re already showing they are interested in your business, and that’s your opportunity to captivate them with your story, your brand and your business objective.
-You should clearly explain who you are, what you do and what you’re about in order to convert these leads in to customers, loyal followers and future promoters of your brand.
+If people click on your ‘About Us’ page they’re already showing they are interested in your business, and that’s your opportunity to captivate them with your story, your brand, and your business objective.
+You should clearly explain who you are, what you do, and what you’re about in order to convert these leads into customers, loyal followers, and future promoters of your brand.

 9) Get Blogging

-If your business isn’t blogging in 2018… it should be!
+If your business isn’t blogging it should be!
 No matter how bland you may think your business is, producing regular content through your blog is a proven way to promote your business, build trust in loyal followers, identify yourself as an industry leader and boost your presence online.

 10) Focus on SEO